 There is also generally a 30-day waiting period from the date you buy your flood insurance policy until it goes into effect.
 However, there are certain exceptions to this.

 There are several different ways of ensuring your company’s safety, and acquiring commercial flood insurance is just one of them.
 This type of coverage will help give you peace of mind knowing that your business and its property will be protected in the event of such a disaster.
 Keep in mind that certain things, such as business vehicles and other outdoor property (e.g. landscaping) are typically not protected by a flood insurance policy.
 The cost of flood insurance generally depends on multiple factors, including your company’s proximity to natural water sources and its previous flooding history.

 Reach Out To The Qualified Flood Insurance Agents

 Speak to the experienced agents at John M. Glover for more information on commercial flood insurance and how it compares to personal flood insurance.
 Since our founding in 1916, we have been dedicated to providing clients throughout Connecticut, New York, New Jersey, Massachusetts, and Hawaii with high-quality insurance solutions.
 As an independent agency, we work closely with several insurance companies that have proven their reliability over the years.

-Call JMG Insurance Agency today at (844) 304-7332 or contact us online to learn more about our flood insurance policies.
+Call JMG Insurance Corp today at (844) 304-7332 or contact us online to learn more about our flood insurance policies.